IceHe/lib/snips/books/design-patterns.md

 Intent

-- Ensure a class only has one instance, and provide a global point of access to it.
+- **Ensure a class only has one instance**, and provide a global point of access to it.

 <!--